openfoodfacts/taxonomy-editor/backend/README.md

 This guide will allow you to rapidly build a ready-to-use developement environment for the Taxonomy Editor API running in Docker.

 ## Prerequisites
-Docker is the easiest way to install the Open Food Facts server, play with it, and even modify the code.
+Docker is the easiest way to install the Taxonomy Editor API, play with it, and even modify the code.

 Docker provides an isolated environment, very close to a Virtual Machine.
-This environment contains everything required to launch the server.
+This environment contains everything required to launch the API.
 There is no need to install any modules separately.

 **Installation steps:**
 - [Install Docker CE](https://docs.docker.com/install/#supported-platforms)